-The CWA requires point source dischargers to control the amount of conventional, nonconventional, and toxic pollutants that are discharged into the waters of the United States.
+The CWA requires point source dischargers to control the amount of conventional, non-conventional, and toxic pollutants that are discharged into the waters of the United States.
 The control of pollutants discharged is established through effluent limitations and other requirements in NPDES permits.
-There are two principal bases for effluent limitations in the Code of Federal Regulations: 40 C.F.R. section 122.44(a) requires that permits include applicable technologybased limitations and standards; and 40 C.F.R. section 122.44(d) requires that permits include water quality-based effluent limitations to attain and maintain applicable numeric and narrative water quality criteria to protect the beneficial uses of the receiving water.
+There are two principal bases for effluent limitations in the Code of Federal Regulations: 40 C.F.R. section 122.44(a) requires that permits include applicable technology-based limitations and standards; and 40 C.F.R. section 122.44(d) requires that permits include water quality-based effluent limitations to attain and maintain applicable numeric and narrative water quality criteria to protect the beneficial uses of the receiving water.

-The RSMP has not commenced discharging at the time of the drafting of this Fact Sheet.
+The RSMP began discharging in September of 2014.
 The list of pollutants of concern is based on constituents that are regulated in the Ocean Plan, as well as pollutants listed in the 303(d) List for Ormond Beach, Port Hueneme Pier, and Port Hueneme Harbor (e.g., pesticides and PCBs).
 Further, as indicated in the permit renewal application, the combined flow from the eight sources identified for discharging into the RSMP consists of highly-treated municipal wastewater effluent and reject concentrates from treatment facilities.
 Pollutants of concern typically present in treated municipal wastewater would include pollutants contributing to biochemical oxygen demand (BOD), turbidity, total suspended solids, elevated temperatures, oil and grease, pH, pathogens, nutrients, and toxic parameters (e.g., metals, volatile organic compounds, and pesticides).
 Settleable solids is another parameter often measured in municipal wastewaters.
 In addition, pollutants expected to be present in the discharge of reject concentrates from groundwater treatment include parameters contributing to total dissolved solids (TDS), sulfate, chloride, sodium, and boron.